What's the difference between degree apprenticeships and degrees?

 6. Employer opinion and employability

-DA: If the apprentice's employer pays the apprenticeship levy, the training costs are covered by their levy funds.
-If they don't pay the levy, the employer will co-invest with the government to fund the apprenticeship.
+DA: If the apprentice's employer pays the apprenticeship levy, this will be used to pay for the learner’s training costs.
+When an employer does not pay the levy, it would work with the government to split costs of the apprenticeship.

 8. Earning potential